Gastric LAP BAND Surgery in New Jersey

 - Gastric sleeve surgery.
 Your surgeon reduces the size of your stomach by removing as much as 75 percent of the outer curvature leaving a narrower “sleeved” stomach.
 This helps reduce your portion size and can help reduce your appetite and cravings by removing the main areas of the stomach where the hunger hormones reside.

 - Gastric bypass surgery.
 During this bariatric procedure, your surgeon creates a small pouch out of the top of your stomach and connects it to your small intestine directly.
-The small pouch creates restriction to help eat smaller portions.
+The small pouch creates restrictions to help eat smaller portions.
 The remainder of the stomach and first part of the small intestine is bypassed, which reduces the amount of calories your body can absorb.

 - Bariatric revision surgery.
 When previous weight loss surgeries have failed to deliver the desired results, another procedure may be required.
 Your doctor may recommend a bariatric revision surgery if you fail to lose weight, regain some of the weight or suffer from other medical complications.